Dynamical decoupling for superconducting qubits: a performance survey: Results

 \subsubsection{$d = 0$: DD continues to outperform Free evolution also over Haar random states}

-The $d = 0$ limit is identical to those in the Pauli Experiment, i.e., with the minimum possible pulse spacing.
+The $d = 0$ (i.e., additional delay fraction $d / d_{\text{max}} = 0$) limit is identical to those in the Pauli demonstration, i.e., with the minimum possible pulse spacing.
 The advanced sequences, $\UR{n}$ and $\QDD{n}{m}$, outperform Free by a large margin for short times and by a moderate margin for long times.
 In particular, they have higher median fidelity, a smaller inter-quartile range than Free, and are consistently above the upper quartile in the short-time limit.
 But, up to error bars, $\UR{n}$ and $\QDD{n}{m}$ are statistically indistinguishable in terms of their performance, except that $\UR{n}$ has a better median than $\QDD{n}{m}$ for \jakarta.

 Focusing on CPMG, for short times, it does slightly worse than the other sequences, yet still much better than Free, but for long times, it does about as poorly as Free.
 On \bogota\ and \jakarta, \XY\ performs significantly worse than $\UR{n}$, and $\QDD{n}{m}$ and is always worse than CPMG.
 The main exception to this rule is \armonk\ where \XY is comparable to $\UR{n}$ and $\QDD{n}{m}$ in both the short and long time limits.